lexma1412/lexma1412.github.io/_posts/2024-10-03-RTE_DataConsistency.md

         data_2 = Rte_IrvRead_InterRunnableVariable_1() ; read data from InterRunnableVariable_1
 ```

 -**Actual experience**: In my experience when working with ETAS ISOLAR RTE, explicitInterRunnableVariable cannot be guaranteed if it is read-modify-write by one runnable, it means ETAS ISOLAR RTE does not provide solution or mechanism by itself to resolve the data consistency problem in RTE.
-In this case, ETAS ISOLAR RTE suggest user to implement Exclusive Areas instead.
+In this case, ETAS ISOLAR RTE suggest users to implement Exclusive Areas by themselves instead.

 |InterRunnableVariables with implicit behavior|InterRunnableVariables with explicit behavior|
 |:----|:----|